-Under the two loan agreements in connection with the ABS Financing Facility entered into in December 2021 (2021 ABS Financing Facility), we prepaid an aggregate of \$515 million in January 2022, borrowed an additional \$1.9 billion in March 2022, prepaid an aggregate of \$130 million in May 2022 and borrowed an additional \$545 million in June 2022.
-In December 2022, we renewed the loan agreements in connection with the 2021 ABS Financing Facility which reset the revolving period of one or two years, as applicable, and we borrowed an additional \$1.9 billion.
-The aggregate outstanding balance under the 2021 ABS Financing Facility was \$7.9 billion as of December 31, 2022.
+Under the two loan agreements outstanding in connection with the ABS Financing Facility originally entered into in December 2021 and previously renewed in 2022 (2021 ABS Financing Facility), we borrowed an additional \$325 million in March 2023 and prepaid an aggregate of \$700 million in April 2023.
+In December 2023, we renewed the loan agreements in connection with the 2021 ABS Financing Facility which reset the revolving periods by 18 months, and we borrowed an additional \$925 million.
+The aggregate outstanding balance under the 2021 ABS Financing Facility was \$8.5 billion as of December 31, 2023.
+In January 2024, we prepaid an aggregate of \$900 million under the loan agreements outstanding in connection with the 2021 ABS Financing Facility.